chmduquesne/ansible-nftables/README.md

     - reload nftables
   ```

-* The handler `restart nftables` also exists, but is not used by this
+* The handler `restart nftables` restarts nftables.
+It is not invoked by
+  this role, but it is provided for those who want to use it in their own
-  role.
-On most systems, restarting will flush the ruleset before having
+  playbooks.
+On debian, restarting will flush the ruleset before having
-  nft read `/etc/nftables.conf`.
-On the other hand, `reload` will just
+  nft read `/etc/nftables.conf`, and `reload` will just have nft read
-  have nft read `/etc/nftables.conf`.
-Note that both achieve exactly the
+  `/etc/nftables.conf`.
+Therefore, both achieve exactly the same effect if
-  same effect if the first line of the file is `flush ruleset`.
-You may
+  the first line of the file is `flush ruleset`.
+You may use it as
-  use it as follows:
+  follows:

   ```YAML
   - name: Write the apache config file